idrach55/portfolio/README.md

 ## In-Depth Analytics
 ### Factors
 I set up 3 factor sets: <code>style</code>, <code>asset</code>, and <code>sector</code>.
 Each of these are built out of the total returns on ETFs because I couldn't find a free/cheap factor index data source.
 I generally aimed to use ETFs with 5y+ history.
 One issue with ETFs is that they bleed by their management fees.
 Further, less liquid ETFs may appear more volatile than their underlying asset(s).

+There are 2 functions to perform decomposition:<br>
+<code>analytics.decompose</code> -- Ordinary least-squares linear regression.<br>
+<code>analytics.decompose_const</code> -- Uses <code>scipy.minimize</code> on the sum-of-squares constraining the coefficients to be long-only and sum to unity.
+This can be useful for finding an approximate portfolio without shorting/leverage.
 #### <code>style</code>
 Loosely based on the usual sort of quant factors.
 I did some testing/design with the intent for them to be mostly orthogonal.
 These formulae refer to the tickers of each ETF.
 |factor name|formula|description|